urbit/docs/docs/using/layout.md

 ## `web/`

-There are the files publicly accessible to the web, as made possible by `%eyre`.
+There are the files publicly accessible to the web, as made possible by Eyre.

 ## `web.md`

 This is the homepage for your urbit.
 You'll see it at `http://localhost:8080/` or `http://fintud-macrep.urbit.org/`.